Anna-Jane Casey: Stage career

-She appeared in the BBC Prom alongside the John Wilson Orchestra celebrating the music of Rodgers & Hammerstein.
+She appeared in the BBC Prom, alongside the John Wilson Orchestra, celebrating the music of Rodgers & Hammerstein.
 The concert was broadcast on the BBC on Saturday 28 August 2010.
 She would return to perform with the same orchestra in their 2012 BBC Prom concert entitled 'The Broadway Sound', bringing the concert to a close with an encore performance of Tap Your Troubles Away from Mack and Mabel.

-Casey appeared as 'The Lady of the Lake' in Spamalot, at the Playhouse Theatre in London.

 From May 2013 Casey appeared as Mrs Wilkinson in Billy Elliot the Musical at the Victoria Palace Theatre in London.

 From July 2014 Casey appeared in the London edition of the revue Forbidden Broadway at the Vaudeville Theatre.

 From July to September 2015 Casey played the role of Lottie in a revival of musical Mack & Mabel at Chichester Festival Theatre.

 From December 2016 Casey played the eponymous Annie Oakley in Annie Get Your Gun at the Sheffield Crucible.

-In 2017 she recorded two songs for the album Wit & Whimsy - Songs by Alexander S. Bermange (one solo and one featuring all of the album's 23 artists), which reached No. 1 in the iTunes comedy album chart.
+In 2017 she recorded two songs for the album Wit & Whimsy – Songs by Alexander S. Bermange.

-In March 2017 it was announced that Casey will step into the role of Mavis in Stepping Out at the Vaudeville Theatre in London after Tamzin Outhwaite, who was supposed to play the role, fractured her foot during rehearsals.
-Casey will play the role until Outhwaite is able to return.
-Her sister Natalie Casey also appears in the play.

-In January 2018, it was announced that Casey would play the role of Annie in the UK tour of Calendar Girls, which opens at the Leeds Grand Theatre on 16 August.
+In January 2018, it was announced that Casey would play the role of Annie in the UK tour of Calendar Girls, which was due to open at the Leeds Grand Theatre in August 2018.

+Casey was in the original cast of the 2021 revival of Cabaret starring Eddie Redmayne, in which she played Frauline Kost and understudied the role of Frauline Schneider, a role she played numerous times.
+Whilst in Cabaret she appeared in the Stephen Sondheim tribute concert Old Friends, which was subsequently broadcast on television.
+She left Cabaret to appear with Sir Ian McKellen in the national tour of Mother Goose.

+In 2023 Casey was in the new Robert J. Sherman West End musical Love Birds showcase, directed by Ian Talbot.

+Audio only

+Casey was one of the original cast on the concept album released for The Confession Room in April 2013.